 Tel: (01751) 472508 or (01751) 473535 (24 hour info line) www.nymr.co.uk

-This 18 mile steam ride passes through spectacular scenery and idyllic stations; Goathland for example is “Aidensfield” In the ITV Heartbeat series.
+This 18 mile steam ride passes through spectacular scenery and idyllic stations; Goathland for example is Hogsmeade Station from the first Harry Potter film and “Aidensfield” In the ITV series Heartbeat.
 Opening Times: Daily service 20 March – 1 November.
 Admission: Please telephone for accurate information.
 Parking, refreshments, and public toilets available.
 Dogs on leads allowed.

 The 72 mile route from Settle to Carlisle takes you on a journey through the magnificent Yorkshire Dales, over the 24 arches of the Ribblehead Viaduct before plunging in to the longest tunnel on the line at Blea Moor.
 Emerging onto the side of Dentdale, the line leaves the Dales at Garsdale and makes it way through the gentle, lush rolling hills of the Eden Valley, with rural villages and market towns before arriving at the great border city of Carlisle.